See also Intellectual Property.

 Mariana Mazzucato seems to be interesting

-Will a journal of infrastructure complexity actually be good?
+Would a journal of infrastructure complexity be any good?

 Source of the alarming graphic above.